Everest Base Camp & Gokyo Lakes Trek

 Accommodation: Teahouse

-Get up early for a couple of hours climbing up Gokyo Peak, which has one of the best panoramas in the Khumbu region.
+Get up early for a couple of hours climb up Gokyo Peak, which has one of the best panoramas in the Khumbu region.
 It’s a straightforward but steep climb, and it can be tiring due to the altitude.
-View four 8,000 metre-plus peaks – Everest (8848m), Cho-Oyo (8153m), Lhotse (8511m) and Makalu (8481m) – and spot countless other towering peaks including Gyachung Kang (7922m) to the east of Cho-Oyo, Cholatse (6440m), Taweche (6542m) and Kangchung (6103m).
-There’s also a bird's eye view of the Gokyo Lakes and the huge creaking Ngozumpa Glacier, now cutting halfway across the world and snaking its way down the valley far beneath.
+View four 8,000 metre-plus peaks – Everest (8848 m), Cho-Oyo (8153 m), Lhotse (8511 m) and Makalu (8481 m) – and spot countless other towering peaks including Gyachung Kang (7922 m) to the east of Cho-Oyo, Cholatse (6440 m), Taweche (6542 m) and Kangchung (6103 m).
+There’s also a bird's eye view of the Gokyo lakes and the huge creaking Ngozumpa Glacier, now cutting halfway across the world and snaking its way down the valley far beneath.
 You’ll descend back to Gokyo for a late breakfast and then retrace your steps back to the snout of the glacier and continue down the valley back to Machhermo.
-You might be surprised how easily and quickly you’ll cover the return route – that’s acclimatisation!
+You might be surprised easily and quickly you’ll cover the return route – that’s acclimatisation!

 Accommodation: Teahouse

-Today we’ve got something special to share with you.
-Not many groups stop in Phortse, a traditional Sherpa village that offers an insight into their life and culture (so let’s keep it our little secret).
-Here you’ll be almost completely above the tree-line, so the sunsets make for perfect pictures.
+Not many groups stop in Phortse – a traditional Sherpa village that offers an insight into their life and culture – so today will be something special.
 A leisurely start to the day will wind you down the valley to Dole, where you’ll enter the forest to continue the descent to Phortse Bridge.
 Keep an eye open for musk deer, which are often seen on this section of the trail.
 Here you’ll stop for lunch and then branch off the main trail to Namche, crossing the Dudh Kosi and ascending to the village of Phortse, where few trekkers pass on their Everest trek.
 The dramatic mountain views, peace and quiet of this village make this one of the highlights of the trek.
+Here you’ll be almost completely above the treeline, so the sunsets make for perfect pictures.

 Accommodation: Teahouse